microsoft/api-guidelines/graph/patterns/change-tracking.md

   - When a link to an entity is deleted, when the linked entity is deleted, or when a link to an entity is added, the implementer MUST return a `property@delta` annotation.
   - When a link to an entity is deleted, but the entity still exists, the reason MUST be set to `changed`.
   - When a link to an entity is deleted along with the entity, the reason MUST be set to `deleted`.

 API producers MAY choose to collate multiple changes to the same resource into a single change record.

+API callers are expected to differentiate resource adds from updates by interpreting the id property of the change records against the existence of resources in whatever external system is doing the processing.

 ## When to use this pattern